 One of our customers, Lillian, used a lifetime mortgage to convert a former chapel into her forever home.
 She used the money to create a space that was eco-friendly and sustainable, re-using building materials as much as possible.

 Like any other mortgage, a lifetime mortgage is a loan secured against your home.
-But unlike other mortgages, you can choose to make all, some or none of the monthly interest payments.
-So you won’t need to prove you can cover any repayments costs.
 The amount you can borrow is based on your age and the value of your home.
 It may impact any means-tested benefits you receive though and can affect any inheritance you leave behind.
 There may be cheaper ways for you to borrow money for your home improvements, so there’s plenty to think about.

 You can only take out a lifetime mortgage through a qualified financial adviser, who will make sure that: